-Keep the plunger rod depressed, grip the vial and vial adapter firmly and shake vigorously for 30 seconds to mix the contents thoroughly.
+Gripping the vial and vial adapter firmly, shake vigorously for 30 seconds to mix the contents thoroughly.
 This will ensure complete mixing of TRELSTAR and the sterile water diluent.

+Check the appearance of the suspension through the bottom of the vial.
 The suspension should appear homogeneous and milky.
 In order to avoid separation of the suspension, proceed to the next steps without delay.
 The product must be injected within less than 2 minutes from reconstitution.